openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 @endsphinxdirective

-This guide introduces the new API of OpenVINO™ 2022.1, which is also known as API 2.0 or OpenVINO API v2.
-You will learn about the API 2.0 and OpenVINO IR v11, as well as some comparisons between API 2.0 and the previous Inference Engine API.
+This guide introduces the new OpenVINO™ API: API 2.0, as well as the new OpenVINO IR model format: IR v11.
+Here, you will find comparisons of their "old" and "new" versions.

 ### Introduction of API 2.0